Aerial dance: Overview

 There are two types of aerial dance.
 In vertical dance a dancer is suspended in a harness from a rope or cable and explores the difference in gravity, weightlessness and varied movement possibilities offered by the suspended state.
 In the second type a dancer or acrobat intertwines the use of the floor or a wall with their aerial apparatus.
 The first utilizes the strength and expression of dance with an altered state to communicate contemporary ideas.
 In the second, the dancer uses dance as a way to indicate that their work is less trick-based than circus arts, and in some cases hopes that disassociating with the circus makes their work appear more contemporary and artistic.

-One of the first choreographers to utilize what we now think of as aerial dance was Trisha Brown.
+One of the first choreographers to utilize an aerial dance was Trisha Brown.
 She called her dances (1968–1971) "equipment pieces".
-These were not “dancey” pieces, by placing the pedestrians on the side wall, Brown illustrated the choreography of everyday movement.
-She was notably the first choreographer to pull dancers up into the air.
-She choreographed multiple pieces off the ground, some involving projection and multimedia, using air and wall surfaces in novel ways.
+These were not "dancey" pieces, by placing the pedestrians on the side wall, Brown illustrated the choreography of everyday movement.

 In the late '90s an Argentinian aerial dance troupe named De La Guarda gained notoriety in London for their show combining performance art with aerial dance.
 The troupe is no longer touring, but some previous members have started a new company called Cuerda Producciones that continues to create aerial dance theater pieces.

 Wanda Moretti of Italy is creating a vertical dance network aimed at collecting knowledge for artists and professionals in the field.
-Moretti says, “From its beginning 30 years ago, vertical dance evolved from the multiple practices and influences of its initial instigators.
-It was born from the desire to explore space, environment and become a place where everything was possible.”
+Moretti says, "From its beginning 30 years ago, vertical dance evolved from the multiple practices and influences of its initial instigators.
+It was born from the desire to explore space, environment and become a place where everything was possible."

 Aerial modern pieces, whether solo or ensemble, often involve partnering.
 The apparatus used has its own motion, which changes the way a dancer must move in response.
 The introduction of a new element changes the dancer's balance, center, and orientation in space.
 Aerial modern dancers gather annually for workshops in Boulder, Colorado, County Donegal in Ireland, Brittany, in France, and Italy.

 Another early influence on aerial modern dance, Terry Sendgraff, is credited with inventing the "motivity" trapeze.
 Sendgraff actively performed, choreographed and taught in the San Francisco Bay Area from the early 1970s, until announcing her retirement in 2005 at the age of 70, when she handed over her aerial dance business to Cherie Carson.
 The motivity trapeze came about as a result of an exploration on a low-hung circus trapeze.
 The ropes twisted together, causing the apparatus to spin.
 By formalizing this, hooking both ropes to a single point of attachment, Ms. Sendgraff used the apparatus to spin, twist, as well as fly in a straight line and in a circle.